Skip to main content

 Setting up Apache and ValkyrAI on the Instance

-Setup Apache to serve the Front End and proxy the REST api
+This section describes how to set up Apache to serve the front end and proxy the REST API.

 sudo vi /etc/systemd/system/valkyrai.service